A Timeline of COVID-19 Vaccine Development

 In Pfizer’s Phase III trial, there were 170 total confirmed cases of COVID-19, with 162 of them occurring in the placebo arm.
 That’s an efficacy rate of approximately 95%.
 Furthermore, they reported an extremely low number (>2%) of adverse events, with none of them requiring immediate or critical medical attention.

 Similarly, Moderna’s efficacy rate was approximately 95%, where the number of symptomatic COVID-19 cases in the treatment arm of the trial was only 11 compared to the 185 cases in the placebo arm.
 Perhaps even more impressively, while 30 of the 185 cases in the placebo arm developed into a severe case of COVID-19 requiring hospitalization, zero such cases were found in the vaccine arm.
-These results suggest not only that Moderna’s vaccine is protective against infection, but also that it is potentially protective against developing severe cases of the disease.
+These results suggest not only that Moderna’s vaccine development process is effective and is protective against infection.
+But also that it is potentially protective against developing severe cases of the disease.

 Both Pfizer and Moderna have taken these results to the U.S. Food and Drug Administration (FDA) for Emergency Use Authorization (EUA).
 If the data the companies provide hold up to FDA scrutiny, the authorization will almost certainly be awarded, which would mean that doses of the vaccine would be available for use 24-72 hours after FDA approval.
 Moderna hopes to have 20 million doses available by the end of 2020, with Pfizer saying that 50 million doses of their vaccine will be available globally by then.